alan-turing-institute/practical-mpi/README.md

 |------|---------|
 | 14:00 - 15:00 | Multi-node training with Lightning |

-2025-01-30
+2025-11-25

-MPI Session Part II: Converting GPT2 to use MPI and Lightning
+Session 3 - Training: Multi-node training with Lightning

 ## Details

-This folder contains material for the MPI session of the Baskerville-Turing Training.
+This folder contains material for the Multi-node training with Lightning session of the HPC Training, November 2025.

 The original repository is at [https://github.com/alan-turing-institute/practical-mpi.git](https://github.com/alan-turing-institute/practical-mpi.git)

-See the [main training repository](https://github.com/baskerville-hpc/2025-01-29-Turing-training) for the full details.
+See the [main training repository](https://github.com/alan-turing-institute/hpc-training-nov-2025) for the full details.

 ## Schedule